Geography: Series 1

 - People fishing

-The back of each card contains an image of the continent (color-coded to match the Montessori continent map), the location where the photo was taken, and additional information as needed.
+The back of each card contains an image of the continent (color-coded to match the Montessori continent map), the location where the photo was taken, and additional information when needed.
+Cards are approx. 8 1/2" x 5 1/2”, fully laminated (with our sturdy, clinically-studied, non-toxic/food-grade laminate), and have rounded corners.

 Use our collections (Series 1, Series 2, and Series 3) as a foundation but don't stop there.
 Encourage the children to use magazines, calendars and the internet to create more scenes from around the world based on their interests (but always be sure to present parallel images from all continents).